AAyushGuptAA/Hall-HJB/README.md

 cd Hall-HJB
 ```
 ## VSCode setup
 Open folder as VS Code Project.
-Then inside, it open terminal and run following command
+Then inside it, open terminal and run the following command
 ```
 npm install
 ```